zonywhoop/aws-iot-device-sdk-arduino-yun/README.md

 <a name="shadow_register_delta_func"></a>
 ### IoT\_Error\_t shadow\_register\_delta\_func(char* thingName, message\_callback cb)
 **Description**
 Subscribe to the delta topic of the corresponding thing shadow with the given name and register a callback.
-Whenever there is a difference between the desired and reported state data, the registered callback will be called and the service feedback/message will be available in the callback.
+Whenever there is a difference between the desired and reported state data, the registered callback will be called and the feedback/message will be available in the callback.

 **Syntax**